top of page

 These are the apps that run on the operating system.
 They translate reasoning into action at the point of decision.

-Invest in: Recommendation engines that express confidence levels and explain reasoning (not just "spray now" but "spray now because..."); workflow automation that connects AI recommendations directly to machinery and input ordering systems; voice-based natural language interfaces designed for the cab, the shed and the paddock; compliance and traceability tools that automatically generate audit trails from operational decisions.
+• Invest in: Recommendation engines that express confidence levels and explain reasoning (not just "spray now" but "spray now because..."); workflow automation that connects AI recommendations directly to machinery, robotics and input ordering systems; voice-based natural language interfaces designed for the cab, the shed and the paddock; compliance and traceability tools that automatically generate audit trails from operational decisions.

 A small number of companies will attempt to assemble the full stack into a coherent farm operating system.
 This is the highest-risk, highest-reward position.

-Invest in (selectively): Platform plays that integrate perception, data, reasoning and application layers into a unified grower experience - but only if they are built on open standards and RDC-validated knowledge rather than proprietary lock-in.
+Invest in (selectively): Platform plays that integrate perception, data, reasoning, robotics and application layers into a unified grower experience - but only if they are built on open standards and RDC-validated knowledge rather than proprietary lock-in.
 The risk of backing the wrong platform is significant, so diversify across the stack.

 What Gets Disrupted

-The blog post's central thesis — that the $20 billion leak is a translation problem — points directly at the intermediaries who currently perform that translation.
+• Most vulnerable: Traditional agricultural advisory and extension services: The central thesis - that the $20 billion leak is a translation problem - points directly at the intermediaries who currently perform that translation.
 Independent agronomic consultants, extension officers, and advisory businesses whose primary value is interpreting research for local conditions face significant compression.
 AgriLLM can perform this translation at scale, 24/7, personalised to individual paddock contexts, and continuously updated.
-This does not mean agronomists disappear — the best will become higher-value strategic advisors and system calibrators — but the volume advisory market shrinks dramatically.
+This does not mean agronomists disappear - the best will become higher-value strategic advisors and system calibrators - but the volume advisory market shrinks dramatically.

-Chemical, seed and fertiliser companies that rely on agronomic advisory relationships to drive product recommendations face structural change.
-When a neutral AgriLLM recommends the optimal chemistry based on efficacy, withholding periods, cost and environmental profile — rather than based on which company employs the adviser — input selection shifts from relationship-driven to evidence-driven.
-This doesn't destroy input companies, but it pressures margins and shifts power to companies with genuinely superior products rather than superior distribution.
+• Under pressure: Input company distribution models: Chemical, seed and fertiliser companies that rely on agronomic advisory relationships to drive product recommendations face structural change on two fronts.
+First, when a neutral AgriLLM recommends the optimal chemistry based on efficacy, withholding periods, cost and environmental profile - rather than based on which company employs the adviser - input selection shifts from relationship-driven to evidence-driven.
+Second, autonomous spot-spraying and precision weeding robotics directly reduce chemical volumes applied per hectare, compressing both margins and total addressable market for broad-acre chemistry.
+This doesn't destroy input companies, but it creates simultaneous margin and volume pressure and shifts power to companies with genuinely superior products rather than superior distribution.

-John Deere Operations Center, CNH's digital ecosystem, and similar machinery-manufacturer platforms currently capture enormous operational data but use it primarily to sell more machinery and lock customers into proprietary ecosystems.
-If the farm operating system is built on open standards — as it should be — these walled gardens face pressure from interoperable alternatives.
-The machinery manufacturers' data advantage erodes if growers demand (and regulators require) data portability.
+• Under pressure: Closed machinery OEM digital ecosystems: John Deere Operations Center, CNH's digital ecosystem, and similar machinery-manufacturer platforms currently capture enormous operational data but use it primarily to sell more machinery and lock customers into proprietary ecosystems.
+These face pressure from two directions simultaneously.
+If the farm operating system is built on open standards - as it should be - these walled gardens face pressure from interoperable alternatives that give growers data portability.
+And autonomous agtech startups are building competing machinery intelligence from the ground up, offering autonomous capability without the legacy hardware lock-in.
+The machinery manufacturers' data advantage erodes unless they choose to become open-platform enablers of the operating system rather than gatekeepers.

 The Meta-Thesis